 Hay is a vital component of your guinea pig’s diet as it provides them with fiber and essential nutrients that keep their digestive system healthy.

-Guinea pigs need constant access to hay, so you’ll need to ensure you give them an unlimited supply each day.
+Guinea pigs need constant access to fresh hay, so you’ll need to ensure you give them an unlimited supply each day.